Are live sports worth the cost?

 Even though we went to more budget-friendly WHL hockey, the evening was still a significant cost.
 Our night cost:

 $100 for dinner (granted, very expensive.
 We went to a nice place)

 $170 total, not including any vehicle costs to get there

-Today, in the age of LCD high definition televisions and surround sound systems, watching the game at home is a better option than ever.
+Today, in the age of LCD high-definition televisions and surround sound systems, watching the game at home is a better option than ever.
 You also have the option of stretching out on your couch, instead of cramming into an uncomfortable plastic seat.
-If you have a really awesome wife, you can get her to make you food while you just sit there and eat it.
-I’d recommend getting a wife like that, or at least going to someone’s house where his wife will serve you.
+If you have a really awesome wife, you can get her to make your food while you just sit there and eat it.
+I’d recommend getting a wife like that or at least going to someone’s house where his wife will serve you.
 Stereotypes are fun.

 Watching sports at home has all sorts of other advantages too.
 The popcorn might not be as delicious as the stuff at the hockey game, but the cost will be about 90% less.
 It’s the same thing with the nachos or the ice cream.
 The markups at the hockey game are borderline obscene, but they know you have no other choice, so you’ll indulge in some overpriced snacks.
 Or, even worse yet, beer.
 And this isn’t even factoring in things like 50/50 draws or other things that raise money for the local team.
 If you watch at home, all those potential money drains aren’t there to tempt you.

 Ever watched a game live and missed the best part because you were checking out the hot girl two sections over?
 We’ve all been there.
 If you watch at home, there will be 14 replays of that great play, and even more, if there’s a PVR involved.

 Cutting out cable TV is often presented as an easy step toward getting your budget on track.
 But, without cable, you might be tempted to spend more on either going to games or going to sports bars to watch them there.
 Suddenly cable looks like a real bargain compared to the alternatives.